mwclient/mwclient/docs/source/development/index.rst

 ----------

 mwclient ships with a test suite based on `pytest <https://pytest.org>`_.
-While it's far from complete, it can somtimes alert you if you break things.
+While it's far from complete, it can sometimes alert you if you break things.

 The easiest way to run the tests is: